Distance between two Objects in Unity

 Let’s start by looking at how to calculate the distance between two objects in space, i.e. considering the three dimensions of the scene.

 The CalculateDistanceInSpace method in Figure 6 takes care of this.
-As you can see, the Distance method of the Vector3 class is used and as parameters we send the two three-dimensional vectors that we want to know at what distance they are, these vectors are the position of each object.
+As you can see, the “Distance” function of the Vector3 class is used and we use the positions of the objects as parameters, this method will return the distance between the two vectors.

 Calculate distance between two objects in the plane – Vector2